oracle/odpi/doc/src/functions/dpiConn.rst

     **releaseString** [OUT] -- a pointer to the release string which will be populated when this function returns successfully.
 The string remains valid as long as a reference is held to the connection.
 This parameter may also be NULL.
-In Oracle Client 20 and higher, using NULL will eliminate the need for a round-trip to the server the first time this is called for each connection.
+In Oracle Client 20.3 and higher, using NULL will eliminate the need for a round-trip to the server.

     **releaseStringLength** [OUT] -- a pointer to the length of the release string which will be populated when this function returns successfully.